 I welcome your thoughts on how to trust your boyfriend after he cheated.
 I can’t give you advice or predict whether he’ll cheat again, but if you write your thoughts out, you may feel better.

-My prayer for you who wants to trust your boyfriend again is twofold: first, that you follow what your heart is telling you to do despite the fear you feel, and second that you be true to yourself.
+My prayer is that you follow what your heart is telling you to do despite the fear you feel, and second that you be true to yourself.
 I pray that you do what you need to do, and don’t be manipulated by your boyfriend or your own insecurities and fears.